 Though their bites are said to be 15 times more venomous than that of a rattlesnake’s, black widow spiders only bite when they feel that their web has been threatened.
 That said, if you are bitten by a black widow spider in Opelika, you should seek medical attention immediately, as they can cause severe pain and nausea in bite victims.

 Black widow spiders love all of the things that your Opelika home can offer them.
 Here are a few ways that you can prevent them from moving into your home:

 Firewood storage.
 Black widow spiders love wood, so be sure to store any piles at least 20 feet away from any structures (i.e. sheds, garages, your home) and at least five inches off of the ground.

 Cracks and crevices.
 Spiders will take advantage of any vulnerability in your home’s structure and crawl right through, as will the pests that they prey on.
 So be cognizant of any worn weather stripping, holes in screen windows, gaps around doors, and cracks in your home’s foundation and walls.

 Excess moisture.
 Most of the pests that invade your home, and that black widow spiders feast on, come in search of moisture.
 It is not only a water source for them but it is also something they utilize to lay their eggs, which spiders also nibble on.
 Keep an eye out for poor drainage, leaky faucets, still water around your property, or an issue with your irrigation.

 Cleanliness.
-Every pest from wasps to flies love good garbage, so making sure that it’s stored properly and that food or dirty dishes aren’t left out, both inside and outside, is imperative to keeping these tasty pests from congregating around your property.
+Every pest from wasps to flies love garbage, so making sure that it’s stored properly and that food or dirty dishes aren’t left out, both inside and outside, is imperative to keeping these nasty pests from congregating around your property.